cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 *The Washington Post* article also suggests applying **the four Ds** to your emails:
 "**do, delete, delegate or defer**.
+It's up to you how to implement these ideas.
+But as an example, you could create a **do** lable in Gmail or a **do** folder in Outlook, and filter emails to those places.
-It's up to you how to implement these ideas, but the main goal is to get rid of unnecessary email fast.
+However this is implemented, the main goal is to get rid of unnecessary email fast and not let them accumulate.
-Don't let it accumulate.
-The more emails that sit in our inbox, the more overwhelming it becomes afterward.
+The more emails that sit in our inbox, the more overwhelming they become afterward.
 In fact, you can **unsubscribe** to everything that is not important.

 Another good idea is to keep personal and work email separate.